From HandWiki - Reading time: 8 min

 The small calorie (cal) was recognized as a unit of the CGS system in 1896,[2][14] alongside the already-existing CGS unit of energy, the erg (first suggested by Clausius in 1864, under the name ergon, and officially adopted in 1882).

-Already in 1928 there were serious complaints about the possible confusion arising from the two main definitions of the calorie and whether the notion of using the capital letter to distinguish them was sound.[15]
+In 1928, there were already serious complaints about the possible confusion arising from the two main definitions of the calorie and whether the notion of using the capital letter to distinguish them was sound.[16]

 The joule was the officially adopted SI unit of energy at the ninth General Conference on Weights and Measures in 1948.[17][9]
 The calorie was mentioned in the 7th edition of the SI brochure as an example of a non-SI unit.[10]

-The alternate spelling calory is considered nonstandard and dated.
+The alternate spelling calory is a less-common, non-standard variant.[12]

 The "small" calorie is broadly defined as the amount of energy needed to increase the temperature of 1 gram of water by 1 °C (or 1 K, which is the same increment, a gradation of one percent of the interval between the melting point and the boiling point of water).[4][5]
 The actual amount of energy required to accomplish this temperature increase depends on the atmospheric pressure and the starting temperature; different choices of these parameters have resulted in several different precise definitions of the unit.